vavesparashar/blog/src/_posts/My goals for whiteseer blog.md

 Once this habit kicks in, I plan to add a newsletter.
 Sending a daily email about a powerful quote to add some positivity in their lives.

 After 2 weeks of newsletter publish, I will launch instagram for whiteseer.
-Strategy will be shared soon.
+Strategy will be shared in due time.

-Once instagram is setup and 1000 followers+subscribers are reached, launch a podcast.
+Once instagram is setup and 1000 followers+subscribers are reached, I will launch a podcast.

-**Monetization strategy**
+#### Monetization strategy

 Donations and sponsorships.